robsimmons/l10/README.markdown

 end
 ```

-The signature `EDGE_PATH1` appears at the top of the generated file.
+The signature `EDGE_PATH1` appears at the top of the Elton-generated file
+`EdgePath1.l10.sml`.

 The generated code from Elton depends on the
 [CMlib](https://github.com/standardml/cmlib) version 1, which can be obtained